thoughtbot/design-sprint/3-Converge/README.md

 #### [Final Storyboard](../Exercises/storyboards.md)

-In this case the Storyboard should be a team effort and ideally what the team will be prototyping.
+In this case the Storyboard should be a team effort and should focus on what the team will be prototyping.
+This should be done on a whiteboard so everyone can see it.
+Start by drawing a comic book frame for each single action in the critical path.
+Don't worry too much about layout or design details.
+Those can be figured out later.
+One person should be drawing but they shouldn't be the one figuring everything out.
+This should be a discussion between the whole sprint team.

 #### [3-12-3](../Exercises/3-12-3.md)